ccnawrocki/ellisen-breast-geomx-project/README.md

 Exploring the `GeoDiff` package, which offers an alternative QC and normalization workflow for this kind of data.

 ### 9_GSEA
 Performing gene set enrichment analysis, using the `limma` results from Step 4.
-\nPublication figures:
+Publication figures:
 - TROP2 paper Figure S1C (as noted above, this figure may be difficult to reproduce exactly, due to failure to set the seed)

 ### 10_final_figures_and_methods
 Creating some specific plots and writing up computational methods for publication.
-\nPublication figures:
+Publication figures:
 - TROP2 paper Figure 1C and 1E
 - TROP2 paper Figure S1B